 Karin Riley Porter

-Ms. Porter is AV Rated by Martindale-Hubbell, and has been named one of the Top 100 Trial Lawyers by the National Association of Trial Lawyers.
+Ms. Porter is AV Rated by Martindale-Hubbell and has been named one of the Top 100 Trial Lawyers by the National Association of Trial Lawyers.
 She is a member of the National College for DUI Defense.
 Ms. Porter is a member of the State Bar of Virginia and is federally barred in the Eastern District of Virginia.
-She is a graduate of Penn State University and earned her law degree, with honors, from George Mason University School of Law.
+She is a graduate of Penn State and earned her law degree, with honors, from George Mason University School of Law.
 After finishing law school, Ms. Porter had the honor of working for a Fairfax County Circuit Court judge as a law clerk.

 Ms. Porter believes all those accused of crimes have a right to devoted legal representation.
 That is why she brings a comprehensive, detail-oriented focus to every case with which she is involved.
 Ms. Porter’s clients can depend on her to examine every possible legal strategy to use in a defense against criminal charges, and to provide valuable advice on the best course of action to take.
 She is able to do this by attending frequent seminars and training sessions so that she can stay ahead of the curve when it comes to law enforcement and prosecutorial trends.
 This is especially true in defending against DUI and drug charges and other criminal offenses that involve evidence of a biologic and scientific nature.

 - Earned acquittal at trial of indecent exposure charge in Fairfax County General District Court

 - Negotiated pre-trial dismissal of assault and battery in Arlington County